jetbrains-academy/introduction_to_python/Functions/Recursion/task.md

 Keep in mind that recursion isn’t useful in every situation.
 For some problems, a recursive solution, although possible, will be awkward rather than elegant.
-Recursive implementations often consume more memory than non-recursive ones, and in some cases may result in slower execution.
+Recursive implementations often consume more memory than non-recursive ones and in some cases may result in slower execution.

-In the code editor, implement a recursive function that calculates a [factorial](https://en.wikipedia.org/wiki/Factorial) of a positive integer.
+In the code editor, implement a recursive function that calculates the [factorial](https://en.wikipedia.org/wiki/Factorial) of a positive integer.
-For 1 and 0 it returns 1, for every other number it calculates a product of this number (`n`) and the factorial of the previous number (`n-1`).
+For 1 and 0 it returns 1, for every other number it calculates the product of this number (`n`) and the factorial of the previous number (`n-1`).

 <div class="hint">Do not forget about the recursive function call.</div>